WTGV-FM

-WTGV-FM (97.7 FM) is a radio station broadcasting a classic hits/oldies format, serving Sandusky and the Thumb and Blue Water area of Michigan.
+WTGV-FM (97.7 MHz) is a radio station broadcasting a classic hits format, serving Sandusky and the Thumb and Blue Water area of Michigan.
 WTGV is owned and operated by Sanilac Broadcasting.

+Programming

+WTGV features a rock-based Classic Hits format consisting of rock and alternative hits from the 1970s, 80s, and 90s.
+Local programming includes The Morning Fury with Program Director Eddie Fury in mornings, Nick Lien in middays, Sean Cantwell in afternoons and early evenings, a program devoted to local music (Sessions) in evenings, and the syndicated Alice's Attic in late nights.
+Weekends feature several specialty shows, including a hard rock/metal program (The Saturday Night School of Rock), a blues show (Skinner's Suitcase Full of Blues), an Irish music show (The Blarney Hour), and an extended version of Sessions on Sunday nights.
+The station also features ABC News at the top of each hour, local news and weather, and play by play coverage of the Detroit Tigers, Detroit Lions and local high school teams.

 History

 The station began broadcasting in 1971 under the WMIC-FM call sign, simulcasting WMIC-AM 1560 (now 660).
 WMIC-FM separated programming in 1977, switching to a beautiful music format, and adopted the WTGV ("Thumb's Great Voice") call sign two years later.
-The beautiful music format was updated to a MOR music mix over the years, and then to mainstream adult contemporary by 2000.
+The beautiful music format was updated to a MOR music mix over the years, and then to mainstream adult contemporary by 2000 until the station changed formats in 2017.

-WTGV-FM was almost fully automated and voicetracked, except for simulcasts of news and information programming from its sister station WMIC (which are carried solely on WTGV after AM sign-off).
-The station also features a large amount of sports play-by-play, including the Detroit Tigers and Detroit Lions, and local high-school sports such as basketball and football.

-On June 20, 2017 97.7 switched from automated AC to a satellite-fed Classic Hits format branded as "97-7 WTGV."
-The format, sourced from Local Radio Networks, targets Hits of the 1970s, 80s, and 90s, with a few late '60s hits included.
-News, sports, and weather remains unchanged.